All There Is

 dispensed the crackers from our traps,

-stepped nimbly over trigger plates
+stepped nimbly over metaphor cranked tight

-flock regardless how we've fortified
+attempt at a flock regardless how we fortified

 the coop, flinging down-feathers